-Marriage is a wonderful gift of God that serves not only to unite a man and a woman in a covenant of love but also to be a dynamic model of the love of Christ Jesus for his people.
+Marriage is a wonderful gift of God that serves to unite two people in a covenant of love that will enrich their community.
+In the Holy Bible, marriage is used as a metaphor to describe the relationship between God and God’s people.
 With such an emphasis we take marriage very seriously at St. John’s.
 Your wedding day is a special event in your life — but it is only the beginning of a lifetime of learning to love each other in keeping with Christ’s example.

 It is our normal practice to marry people who are part of our worshipping community.
 The clergy and staff would be pleased to meet with you in order to explore how we might help prepare you not just for a wedding but for marriage.
-The information here will answer some of the questions you may have but to learn more, you’ll need to set up an appointment The Rev Anne Crosthwait (firstname.lastname@example.org, 416-225-6611 x 226).
+The information here will answer some of the questions you may have but to learn more, you’ll need to set up an appointment with a member of our clergy team, which you can do by calling the office (416-225-6611).

 Getting married at St. John’s